divyalakshmi054/hemophilia-S-System/README.md

 To run simulations: Keep visit number = 4 in `sample_ensemble.jl`, then `include("sample_ensemble.jl")`

-To estimate parameters by reducing differences: Specify FVIIa and FII levels in the learn_routine() function in `estimate_model_parameters.jl`, then change p_best dump and SIM data dump filenames.
+To estimate parameters by reducing differences: Specify FVIIa and FII levels in the learn_routine() function in `estimate_model_parameters.jl`, then change p_best dump and SIM data dump filenames to include info about FVIIa added and FII percentage.
 Finally, run `include("estimate_model_parameters.jl")`

 To use estimated parameters to generate other cases: Pick a PSET, and change FVIIa and FII levels in `construction.jl`.
 Then,  `include("construction.jl")`.
 This file has a plotting routine to generate FIIa v.
 Time *for each patient* and store to `figs` in pwd.